zacharybk/cxhandbook/src/content/docs/playbooks/guides/mapping-customer-interactions.md

 draft: false
 tags: ["Playbook", "Data Analysis", "Interactions"]
 section: "playbooks"
+sidebar:
-order: 2
+  order: 1
 ---

 ## Summary
 It's crucial to understand why your team is interacting with your customers because what gets measured can be improved.
-In this post, I will explain a method to map every customer interaction that you have to help create a [Playbook](/handbook/playbooks) which is a foundation for creating quality customer interactions.
+In this post, I will explain a method to map every customer interaction that you have to help create a [Playbook](/playbooks/overview/) which is a foundation for creating quality customer interactions.

 ## Understanding Your Data
 The first step in mapping your customer interactions is to understand why you're interacting with your customers in the first place.
 Are they asking questions, are there bugs, or some unknown issue?
 Most companies have a general idea about what drives customer interactions, but a vague sense of the statistics or depth of information hiding in your CRM.